The Python MQbtT library¶

 pair_id – the pair id of the client

-receive_subtopic – the subtopic to receive from (i.e.: esp, srv or log)
+receive_subtopics – a list of (subtopic, qos) to receive from (i.e.: esp, srv or log)

 Note